 The Integral Urban Education: Tree of Heaven Project is developing an integral professional development program and curriculum in collaboration with the Brooklyn Zen Center and the Science Education program in the School of Education at a Brooklyn public school.
 The program includes mindfulness, self development and social-emotional learning and development, interpersonal group work and study, and social justice issues and action projects in education and educational policy analysis.

 The Integral Urban Education: Tree of Heaven Project will be offering a Certificate Program in Integral Urban Education for school counselors, school psychologists and educational leaders.
 The program will include an array of integral practices that can be used by educators to further their professional development and enhance the well being of their school communities.

 Child Advocacy: Dissemination and Professional Development Projects

-The projects below have been developed to promote and improve Child Advocacy in the areas of child abuse intervention and prevention, especially addressing the needs of vulnerable children.
+These child advocacy projects have been developed to promote and improve child advocacy in the areas of child abuse intervention and prevention, especially addressing the needs of vulnerable children.
 The Center’s activities seek to engage, replicate and share information with current and future professionals, child advocates, and the broader community.